jzitelli/poolvr/README.md

 ### Method B (Flask application serving dynamically generated HTML):

 This method requires some extra Python packages.
-I recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads), which will let you easily install the Python dependencies.
+I recommend using the [Miniconda Python distribution](http://conda.pydata.org/miniconda.html), which will let you easily install the Python dependencies.

 1. Run the Python script `flask_app.py`: `python flask_app.py`
 2. Point your browser to `http://127.0.0.1:5000` (desktop tracking) or `http://127.0.0.1:5000?vr=1` (VR tracking)